wsydney76/craft-contentoverview/README.md

 - defaultLayout (?string, list (default)|cardlets|cards|line)
 - customTemplatePath (?string, folder for custom templates, default = contentoverview)
 - defaultIcon (?string, file path to a svg icon, default = @appicons/newspaper.svg)
+- fallbackImage (?Asset, an image that will be used in a layout if no image is set on an entry)
 - transforms (?array, image transforms for layouts)
 - pages (!array, defines subpages)